neosubhamoy/neosubhamoy-portfolio/README.md

 http://localhost/neosubhamoy-portfolio/htdocs/
 ```
 5. Using a Self Signed SSL in dev server is highly recommended as some of the site features only works with secure https protocol

+⭕ Noticed any Bugs? or Want to give me some suggetions? always feel free to open an issue...!!

+### 📝 License & Usage

+Subhamoy Biswas - Portfolio Website is a Fully Open Sourced Project licensed under MIT License.
+Anyone can view, modify, use (personal and commercial) or distribute it's sources without any attribution and extra permissions.

+**🌟 Liked this project?
+Please consider giving it a star to show me your appreciation.**
 <br></br>
 <br></br>